timfilzinger/idp-software.com/docs/vendors/tiny-IDP/index.md

 To start using Tiny IDP:

 1. Sign up at [tiny-idp.com](https://tiny-idp.com)
+2. Create an extractor for your document type (define properties, their type, etc.)
+3. Test the extractor with your documents and our different models to test speed and accuracy
-2. Get your API key
+4. Get your API key
-3. Send documents via the API
+5. Send documents via the API, to the extractor you created.
 4. Receive structured JSON data

 ## Resources